 You can do these tasks (and more) with our new change tracking UIs.
 Read about the change tracking experience in How to view and analyze your changes in New Relic.

 Every change you capture via change tracking APIs or integrations is stored in the New Relic database (NRDB).
 You can query deployment and change data using NRQL and NerdGraph.
-For examples of how to query for data about changes you have captured see Query deployments data.
+For examples of how to query for data about changes you have captured see Query change data.

 Data stored in NRDB is immutable and as such, the markers you create cannot be deleted.
 The events created will be stored for 13 months by default.